Take d Milk, Nah?

 Trailer (from the 2018 World Premiere)

-April, 2018 • A Co-Production with b current performing arts, with the support of Theatre Passe Muraille • Theatre Passe Muraille Backspace • Toronto
+April, 2018 • A Pandemic Theatre & b current performing arts co-production, with the support of Theatre Passe Muraille • Theatre Passe Muraille Backspace • Toronto, ON

-August, 2016 • As a part of the Monsoon Festival of Performing Arts • Surrey Arts Centre • Surrey, BC
+August, 2016 • A Pandemic Theatre workshop presentation • As a part of the Monsoon Festival of Performing Arts • Surrey Arts Centre • Surrey, BC

 This project has been made possible through the generous support of b current performing arts, Theatre Passe Muraille, the Canada Council for the Arts, the Wuchien Michael Than Foundation, the Toronto Arts Council, and Obsidian Theatre Company (through the OAC Theatre Creators' Reserve).